Zhi-Cao/Thesis_Seminar_Timetabling_Problem/README.md

 ## Contact
-For any questions or issues, please feel free to open an issue in the repository or contact the author at zhcao2@student.unimelb.edu.au
+For any questions or issues, please feel free to contact the author at zhcao2@student.unimelb.edu.au